lkloh/lkloh.github.io/_posts/2017-10-14-how-ssh-works.md

 ## How it works

-* Server
+Server
-...* listens on a port for connections
+* listens on a port for connections
-...* Negotiates secure connection
+* Negotiates secure connection
-...* Authenticates client
+* Authenticates client
-...* Spawn environment if credentials accepted
+* Spawn environment if credentials accepted

-* Client
+Client
-...* Begin TCP handshake with server
+* Begin TCP handshake with server
-...* Negotiate secure connection
+* Negotiate secure connection
-...* Verify server's identify
+* Verify server's identify
-...* Provide authentication credentials
+* Provide authentication credentials

 ## Negotiating encryption for session